adhit-ya/Chennai_Home_Price_Predictor/README.md

 Chennai House Price Predictor.
 This repository contains a machine learning model designed to predict house prices in Chennai, India.
-The model utilizes features such as age, BHK (Bedrooms, Halls, and Kitchens), area, and location to make predictions.
+The model utilizes features such as age, BHK (Bedrooms, Halls, and Kitchens), area,bathroom and location to make predictions.
 The dataset, consisting of 2620 rows, was sourced from Kaggle.

 Key Features